Sulfur-reducing bacteria: Pseudomonadota

 The Pseudomonadota are a major phylum of gram-negative bacteria.
 There is a wide range of metabolisms.
 Most members are facultative or obligately anaerobic, chemoautotrophs and heterotrophs.
-Many are able to move using flagella, others are nonmotile.
+Many are able to move using flagella, and others are nonmotile.
 They are currently divided into several classes, referred to by Greek letters, based on rRNA sequences: Alphaproteobacteria, Betaproteobacteria, Gammaproteobacteria, Zetaproteobacteria, etc.

 Class Gammaproteobacteria

 The Gammaproteobacteria class include several medically, ecologically and scientifically important groups of bacteria.
 They are major organisms in diverse marine ecosystems and even extreme environments.
 This class contains a huge variety of taxonomic and metabolic diversity, including aerobic and anaerobic species, chemolitoauthotrophic, chemoorganotrophic and phototrophic species and also free living, biofilms formers, commensal and symbionts.

 Acidithiobacillus spp.

-Acidithiobacillus are chemolithoautrophics, Gram-negative rod-shaped bacteria, using energy from the oxidation of iron and sulfur containing minerals for growth.
-They are able to live at extremely low pH (pH 1–2) and fixes both carbon and nitrogen from the atmosphere.
+Acidithiobacillus are chemolithoautotrophs, gram-negative rod-shaped bacteria, using energy from the oxidation of iron and sulfur-containing minerals for growth.
+They can live at extremely low pH (pH 1–2) and fix both carbon and nitrogen from the atmosphere.
 It solubilizes copper and other metals from rocks and plays an important role in nutrient and metal biogeochemical cycling in acid environments.
 Acidithiobacillus ferrooxidans is abundant in natural environments associated with pyritic ore bodies, coal deposits, and their acidified drainages.
-It obtain energy by the oxidation of reduced sulfur compounds and it can also reduce ferric ion and elemental sulfur, thus promoting the recycling of iron and sulfur compounds under anaerobic conditions.
+It obtains energy from the oxidation of reduced sulfur compounds and can also reduce ferric ions and elemental sulfur, thereby promoting the recycling of iron and sulfur compounds under anaerobic conditions.
 It can also fix and nitrogen and be a primary producer of carbon and nitrogen in acidic environments.